CanberraGrammar/codecadets-2018/five.md

 These 3 concepts are not language specific; you've learnt them all in Python, and they do not change in C#.

+### 5.2.1 | Datatypes

+In addition to this, majority of the datatypes you are already familiar with are universal to most languages.

+<font color="red" > UNDER CONSTRUCTION </font>

 ### 5.3 | Transitioning into a new Syntax

 Whilst the core concepts remain the same, their execution across various languages does not.